eaglex12/medical-analysis--LLM/README.md

 ## Overview

-This project utilizes OpenAI's language models for meal analysis.
+This project utilizes Google's Gemini models for meal analysis.
 The setup involves using a virtual environment (venv) to maintain a clean development environment.

 ## Setup Instructions

 1. **Create a `.env` File:**

-   - Save your OpenAI API key in a `.env` file with the key name `OPENAI_KEY`.
+   - Save your Google GEMINI API key in a `.env` file with the key name `GEM`.

 2. **Download the JSON File:**